FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/02FieldEncoding.md

 ### Semantic data type

-The FIX semantic data type of a field tells a data domain in a broad sense, for example, whether it is numeric or character data, or whether it represents a time or price.
+The FIX semantic data type of a field tells a data domain interpreted at the application layer, for example, whether it is numeric or character data, or whether it represents a time or price.
 Simple Binary Encoding represents all of the semantic data types that FIX protocol has defined across all encodings.
 In message specifications, FIX data type is declared with attribute semanticType.
 See the section 2.2 below for a listing of those